AyushKUMAR031/django/docs/unit/U5_models_migration_admin.md

 -   **Creating Migrations:**
     -   Run `python manage.py makemigrations` to create new migration files based on the changes in your models.
 -   **Applying Migrations:**
-    -   Run `python manage.py migrate` to apply the migrations to your database.
+    -   Run `python manage.py migrate` to apply the migrations to your database. [stored in migrations folder inside the app]
 -   **Viewing SQL:**
     -   Run `python manage.py sqlmigrate <app_name> <migration_name>` to see the SQL statements for a migration.
 -   **Listing Migrations:**